 The Company has incurred a net loss of Rs.
-105.83 million during the year ended 31 March 2023 and, as of that date, the Company's accumulated losses amounts to Rs.
-342.55 million which have resulted in complete erosion of its net worth of the Company and the current liabilities have exceeded its current assets by Rs.
-385.02 million as at 31 March 2023.
+82.41 million during the year ended March 31, 2024 and, as of that date, the Company's accumulated losses amounts to Rs.
+423.52 million which have resulted in complete erosion of its net worth of the Company and the current liabilities have exceeded its current assets by Rs.
+468.40 million as at March 31, 2024.
 The Company's primary source of revenue is from maintenance activities performed for aircrafts operated by its Holding Company.
+The Holding Company has disclosed a material uncertainty in relating to going concern in their financial statements for the year ended March 31, 2024, which may have a corresponding impact on the Company's ability to continue as a going concern.
 These conditions indicate the existence of uncertainty that may create doubt about the Company's ability to continue as a going concern.
-However, based on business plans and cash flow projections, the management is of the view that the Company will be able to achieve profitable operations and accordingly, the going concern basis of accounting is appropriate for preparation of these financial statements.
-The auditors have included 'Material Uncertainty Related to Going Concern' paragraph in their audit report.
+However, based on business plans and cash flow projections and financial support provided by the Holding Company, the management is of the view that the Company will be able to achieve profitable operations. and accordingly, the going concern basis of accounting is appropriate for preparation of these financial statements.